Careers in Northwestern IT

 - Ability to work 12–15 hours per week

-- Background in strategic communication, public relations, marketing, journalism, social media, or relevant field is preferred
+- Background in strategic communication, public relations, marketing, journalism, social media, event management, or relevant field is preferred

 - Possess superb communication (written and verbal), interpersonal, and analytical skills